publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptA/m__us_usc_t21_s802.md

             (v) any transaction in a scheduled listed chemical product that is a sale at retail by a regulated seller or a distributor required to submit reports under [section 830(b)(3) of this title][/us/usc/t21/s830/b/3]; or

-            (vi) any transaction in a chemical mixture which the Attorney General has by regulation designated as exempt from the application of this subchapter and subchapter II of this chapter based on a finding that the mixture is formulated in such a way that it cannot be easily used in the illicit production of a controlled substance and that the listed chemical or chemicals contained in the mixture cannot be readily recovered; and
+            (vi) any transaction in a chemical mixture which the Attorney General has by regulation designated as exempt from the application of this subchapter and subchapter II based on a finding that the mixture is formulated in such a way that it cannot be easily used in the illicit production of a controlled substance and that the listed chemical or chemicals contained in the mixture cannot be readily recovered; and

         (B) a distribution, importation, or exportation of a tableting machine or encapsulating machine.